theTWIXhunter/better-falix/README.md

    Use the checkboxes to enable or disable individual features.
 Use the main toggle button to enable or disable all features at once.

 4. **Changes Apply Instantly:**
    Most changes take effect immediately.
-If not, try refreshing the FalixNodes page.
+If not, try refreshing the Falixnodes page.

 ## Development

-- All feature scripts check the global "enabled" state and their individual feature flag before running.
+- All feature scripts should check the global "enabled" state and their individual feature flag before running.
 - To add new features, create a new script in the `features/` directory and follow the same pattern.

 ## License